 Quartz countertops are stain-resistant.
 This is the biggest sales point of quartz countertops over its natural alternatives such as granite, marble, soapstone or quartzite countertops.

 ARE QUARTZ COUNTERTOPS HEAT RESISTANT?

->

-> This feature is the biggest disadvantage of quartz countertops over granite countertops.
+This particular characteristic represents the primary disadvantage of quartz countertops when compared to granite countertops.

->

-> ARE QUARTZ COUNTERTOPS SCRATCH RESISTANT?
+ARE QUARTZ COUNTERTOPS SCRATCH RESISTANT?

 Yes, quartz countertops are scratch-resistant.
 Quartz is not a hard material as quartzite or granite countertops, but it is still very hard to scratch quartz countertop.

 Yes, quartz countertops are etch-resistant just like granite countertops.